stern9/tennis-reservation/README.md

 # Example output: /home/yourusername/.nvm/versions/node/v22.20.0/bin/node
 ```

 Use that full path in the cron job.
+The `source ~/.env.cron` loads your environment variables for the cron job.

 **Verify cron is set:**
 ```bash